Proliferating Nematic That Collectively Senses an Anisotropic Substrate: A Proliferating Nematic Capable of Jamming

 The first term of the right hand side of Eq.~\eqref{eq:Stokes} is the gradient of the active stress with deviatoric component

-The isotropic part of the active stress has been incorporated in the pressure.
-The activity is taken of the form
+where $\alpha<0$ corresponds to extensile activity and the pre-factor is chosen to make the active stress vanish as the cells jam. \rv{Note that the active stress also vanishes for small $\rho$ because the magnitude of $Q$ vanishes below the isotropic-nematic transition density $\rho_\mathrm{IN}$.}

-with $\alpha<0$ corresponding to extensile activity.
 Fibroblast colonies exhibit various active processes that may be relevant on different time and length scales.
 Individual cells crawl on the substrate at speeds of around \SI{10}{\micro m/h}~\cite{Luo2023Molecular-scaleMonolayers} and reverse their direction of motion roughly every hour~\cite{Duclos2014PerfectCells}.
 On time scales shorter than the reversal time, cells move by generating contractile force dipoles.
-At longer times the back-and-forth motion along the cell's long axis effectively yields extensile stresses.
-Growth and division also generate extensile stresses on the timescales of cell division.
+At longer times the back-and-forth motion along the cell's long axis effectively yields extensile stresses. \rv{For elongated cells that divide along their long axis, growth and division are a source of extensile activity~\cite{Ranft2010FluidizationApoptosis}}.
 The cell's doubling time is around 50--\SI{60}{h}~\cite{Luo2023Molecular-scaleMonolayers}.
 In this study, we focus on the two dominant long-time sources of anisotropic active stresses in the monolayer, both extensile in nature: cell growth and back-and-forth motion of cells along their long axis.
 Notably, as we shall see below, these anisotropic active stresses are not essential for the collective alignment of cells on an anisotropic substrate.
 Rather it is the isotropic proliferation-induced pressure gradient that drives collective alignment.